tdviet/fedcloudclient/README.md

 > and import bundle certificates by using
 > the script from [this repository](https://github.com/tdviet/python-requests-bundle-certs)

-3. The *fedcloud* client fails with error message *"VO XX not found on site YY"* but they do exist.
+3. The *fedcloud* client fails with error message *"VO XX not found on site YY"*, but they do exist.

 > Site configurations at
 > [GitHub repository](https://github.com/EGI-Foundation/fedcloud-catchall-operations/tree/master/sites)